flags up in the coastal cliff margins

 - Main Threats

-- Habitat loss from land clearance is the primary threat.
+- Habitat loss from land clearance is primary threat.
 No significant pest or disease issues.
 Climate change affecting coastal habitats.
-Protection of coastal margins is important for survival.
+Protection of margins important.

 - Population

-- Populations are considered stable and widespread.
-The species is common in coastal and lowland areas throughout New Zealand.
-It is not considered threatened.
-No formal conservation assessment exists.
+- Populations considered stable and widespread.
+Species common in coastal and lowland areas throughout New Zealand.
+Not considered threatened.

 - Conservation Status